Billing / Fees

 Insurance

-No providers at our clinic are in-network for Medicare, Oregon Health Plan, or Pacific Source Community Solutions.
+We are not in-network for Medicare, Oregon Health Plan, nor Pacific Source Community Solutions.

 Fees